 Palate: fruity, dry, hoppy, some apricot

-Finish: long, dry, bittersweet
+Finish: lingering, dry, bittersweet

-Served: on tap at Café Abseits in Bamberg
+Served: on tap at Café Abseits in Bamberg & recently at the brewery

 Next beer or back to the beer list.